Development guide

 • The code formatting follows PEP 8, though in practice lean on Black and isort to format the code for you.

 • Use PEP 484 type annotations.
-The tox run -e typing test environment, which runs mypy, ensures that the project’s types are consistent.
+The uv run tox run -e typing command, which runs mypy, ensures that the project’s types are consistent.

 • Gafaelfawr uses the Ruff linter with most checks enabled.
+Its primary configuration is in ruff-shared.toml, which should be an exact copy of the version from the FastAPI Safir app template.
 Try to avoid noqa markers except for issues that need to be fixed in the future.
 Tests that generate false positives should normally be disabled, but if the lint error can be avoided with minor rewriting that doesn’t make the code harder to read, prefer the rewriting.

 Documentation